abby179/Build-Bear/README.md

 # Build-Bear
-A small Flask app to decorate a bear
+A small Flask app to decorate a bear.
+Deployed on Heroku, the link is https://build-bear.herokuapp.com/